alphagov/govuk-developer-docs/source/manual/data-gov-uk-architecture.html.md

   * [CKAN] is the legacy publishing and finder app for datasets ('packages').
 It also runs Nginx to support [Find].
   * [Find] is the public frontend for searching datasets using Elasticsearch.
 It replaces CKAN for certain routes.
   * [Publish] is the prototype publishing app for datasets.
 It currently syncs with CKAN to populate Elasticsearch.
-  * [Publish] is the prototype publishing app for datasets.
-It currently syncs with CKAN to populate Elasitcsearch.
   * [Reference][reference] is a legacy service that attempts to provide a [nomenclature of time intervals][time-interval-service], hosted on [Heroku][heroku].

 Services with data.gov.uk sub-domains, but owned by other departments